NahyeonAn/pyAPEP/docs/source/Examples.rst

 .. _isotherm_definition:

-**Then, define pure isotherm function for hydrogen and nitrogen using pressure-uptake data samples.** Before developoing isotherm, users need to define or import datasets.
+**Then, define pure isotherm function for hydrogen and nitrogen using pressure-uptake data samples.** Before developing isotherm, users need to define or import datasets.
 If the isotherm parameters already exist, users can use those parameters by defining isotherm function manually.

 .. code-block:: python